JonTheJi/100-days-of-code/log.md

 **Today's Progress**: Doing a Java project that makes an Http request to jobs-GitHub Api.
 It was pretty cool that it actually works! and now I can do some manipulation on those datas.

+### Day 9: October 2, 2018

+**Today's Progress**: Finished the api project, and did the Leetcode 76.
+Minimum Window Substring using Java.
+Reall need to work on my coding skill. <Need to be bug-free..>
 **Link to work:** <None.
 Only screen shot>